 Show me the pictures!

-Add reviews and testimonials to your webiste as well.
-People like to see what others have said about your restaurant and testimonials are a valuble marketing tool.
+Add reviews and testimonials to your website as well.
+People like to see what others have said about your restaurant and testimonials are a valuable marketing tool.

 It’s the web…use it!